Russia bans Western investors from selling banking, key energy stakes | Headlines

 Putin could issue a special waiver in certain cases for the deals to go ahead, the decree said, and the government and the central bank should prepare a list of banks for the Kremlin's approval.
 The decree mentioned no investors by name.
 TAKING THE HIT

-The ban covers almost all big financial and energy projects where foreign investors still have stakes, including the Sakhalin-1 and 2 oil and gas projects.
+The ban covers almost all big financial and energy projects where foreign investors still have stakes, including the Sakhalin-1 oil and gas project.
 On Thursday, Russian state oil champion Rosneft blamed ExxonMobil for falling output at the Sakhalin-1 group of fields, after the U.S. energy major said it was in the process of transferring its 30% stake "to another party."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)